-Connect the drive controller housing to the DL6B modules of the DC link connection by using the two or four M5 fastening nuts to install the drive controllers properly.
+The drive controller housing must be connected to the DL6B modules of the DC link connection through proper installation of the drive controllers using 2 or 4 M5 fastening nuts.
 The specified tightening torque for these fastening screws at the DL6B modules is 3.5 Nm (31 Lb.inch).